onfido/onfido-ruby/README.md

 # Onfido

-A thin wrapper for Onfido's API.
+The official Ruby library for integrating with the Onfido API.

 [![Gem Version](https://badge.fury.io/rb/onfido.svg)](http://badge.fury.io/rb/onfido)
 [![Build Status](https://travis-ci.org/onfido/onfido-ruby.svg?branch=master)](https://travis-ci.org/onfido/onfido-ruby)

-This gem supports only `v3` of Onfido's API from version `1.0.0` onwards.
-The latest version that supports `v2` of Onfido's API is `0.15.0`. `v1` of Onfido's API is deprecated.

-The gem is compatible with Ruby 2.2.0 and onwards.
-Earlier versions of Ruby have [reached end-of-life](https://www.ruby-lang.org/en/news/2017/04/01/support-of-ruby-2-1-has-ended/), are no longer supported and no longer receive security fixes.
+This version of the gem uses `v3.1` of the Onfido API and is compatible with Ruby 2.4 onwards.

 Refer to Onfido's [API documentation](https://documentation.onfido.com) for details of the expected requests and responses.